pjungwir/resty_prefill/README.md

     end

 The problem is how this approach handles errors.
 To create a Widget, the user starts at `/widgets/new`, but after getting errors he winds up at just `/widgets`.
 That URL is non-GETtable, non-bookmarkable, and non-sharable.
 If you do Ctrl-L then Enter, you'll get a routing error.
 If you click "Like" or "Share", people following your URL get a routing error.
+It messes up Google Analytics, too.
 Ideally form errors should send the user back to `/widgets/new`.
 Similarly with `/widgets/2/edit` vs. `/widgets/2`.

 So resty\_prefill makes it easy to preserve RESTful URLs even with form errors.
 Just `include RestyPrefill` in your ApplicationController, then write your code like this: